-Whether you are new to medical malpractice law or been practicing for decades, you’ve likely searched for tips or tools designed to make you a better lawyer.
+Whether you are new to medical malpractice law or have been practicing for decades, you’ve likely searched for tips or tools designed to make you a better lawyer.
 There is an abundance of websites that offer practice tips, suggest tech gadgets, promote tech services, and try to be helpful.
 Here are the 5 tools that I think every medical malpractice lawyer should consider using.
 They are not essential tools, but ones I think are helpful.
 Please note, this is my opinion and the services below have not asked me to suggest them and I have no financial arrangements with them.

 TrialPad might be one of the most powerful apps that a medical malpractice lawyer can use on an iPad.
-The app provides an easy to learn way of presenting information to a judge, jury, clients, or anyone for that matter.
+The app provides an easy to learn the way of presenting information to a judge, jury, clients, or anyone for that matter.
 You can easily import exhibits and other documents from Dropbox, Box, Citrix ShareFile, and other systems.
 You can also transfer files from a computer by using iTunes and connecting your iPad to the computer with a USB cable.
 For us old Windows users, you can import a .zip file (under 1 GB), which lets you create folders and subfolders on your computer, and then maintain those folders when you import into TrialPad.

-You can control what the audience sees, zoom in and out to focus on specific information, and immediately black out the audience screen if an objection is made.
+You can control what the audience sees, zoom in and out to focus on specific information, and immediately blackout the audience screen if an objection is made.
 TrialPad includes annotation tools, such as highlighting, a callout tool, and notes, which you can save.
 You can also create Key Docs, which allow you to create annotations ahead of time.
 Additionally, TrialPad is great with trial exhibits, allowing you to keep track of exhibits that were admitted into evidence.
 These features are great for presenting medical records, literature, and other technical documents.
 Feel free to read articles and reviews on the internet to better understand how TrialPad can help you.

 Radiology Assistant is an educational site of the Radiological Society of the Netherlands.
 The site offers imaging and related information covering virtually every system in the body.
 Its navigation is broken down by area of the body.
-I use this site for the education.
+I use this site for education.
 I want to understand what the images show.
-In some cases it proves invaluable during depositions.
+In some cases, it proves invaluable during depositions.
 It may also help me find normal images to better understand the client’s problem.
 Most medical malpractice lawyers rely heavily on their experts for this sort of thing.
 And that is fine.
 But there will be instances when you don’t have the time to contact your expert, or you want to save the expense.
-The information in this site may also enable you to speak more intelligently with your expert.
+The information on this site may also enable you to speak more intelligently with your expert.

 When it comes to trial evidence, you should have experts interpreting medical images for you.
 The expert should print out key images and label them with identifiers.
 The expert should provide the foundation for the comparison with normal anatomy.
 However, for all other purposes, this is a great site.